Sevilla wins Europa League again at Mourinho's expense as Montiel clinches another penalty shootout

 BUDAPEST, Hungary (AP) — Five months after scoring the winning penalty in the World Cup final, Gonzalo Montiel converted the clinching spot kick in the Europa League final to earn Sevilla a seventh title in the competition at the expense of Jose Mourinho's Roma on Wednesday.

-The Argentina international’s penalty sealed a 4-1 win in the shootout for Sevilla after the match finished 1-1 after extra time in Budapest, where Mourinho was looking to maintain his record of having never lost a final in European competitions.
+The Argentina international sent Roma goakeeper Rui Patrício the wrong way with his retaken penalty to seal a 4-1 win in the shootout for Sevilla after the match finished 1-1 after extra time in Budapest, where Mourinho was looking to maintain his record of having never lost a final in European competitions.

+“I’ve won five finals and I lost this one, but I’m coming back home proud again,” Mourinho told Sky Sport Italy.
+“The boys gave everything.”

-Gianluca Mancini and Roger Ibanez failed to convert for Roma from the spot.
+Gianluca Mancini and Roger Ibanez failed to convert for Roma from the spot against Sevilla goalkeeper Yassine Bounou.
+Montiel missed his first attempt but had another chance with Patrício judged to have come off his line.

 Sevilla has still never lost a final of the Europa League or its precursor, the UEFA Cup — the team also won the competition in 2006, ’07, ’14, ’15, ’16 and ’20 — and secured a place in next season’s Champions League.